Inzhenerka/docs.getdbt.tech/website/blog/2025-05-28-dbt-fusion-engine.md

 Whether or not you can move your existing project to Fusion today, you can jump into the VS Code extension [using our quickstart](/guides/fusion) to try get a feeling for what's ahead.

-- **dbt customers:** For Fusion eligible projects, you’ll see a toggle in your account or receive a message from your account team.
-From there, you can activate Fusion via environment toggles.
+- **dbt customers:** Over the coming weeks, in projects eligible to start using Fusion, you’ll see a toggle in your account or receive a message from your account team.
+From there, [you can activate Fusion for your environments](/docs/dbt-versions/upgrade-dbt-version-in-cloud#dbt-fusion-engine).
 - **To use the VS Code extension:** [Install the "dbt" extension](/docs/install-dbt-extension) directly from the marketplace for automated setup and head to the quickstart.
 This will also automatically install the Fusion-powered CLI for you.
 - **To use the dbt CLI powered by Fusion:** Simply [install Fusion](/docs/fusion/install-fusion#install-fusion)

-*If you are looking to migrate an existing project to Fusion, see the [migration guide](/docs/dbt-versions/core-upgrade/upgrading-to-fusion) as well as [dbt-autofix](https://github.com/dbt-labs/dbt-autofix), which automatically addresses many of the changes needed to migrate to Fusion.*
+*If you are looking to migrate an existing project to Fusion, see the [migration guide](/docs/dbt-versions/core-upgrade/upgrading-to-fusion) — as well as the [`dbt-autofix`](https://github.com/dbt-labs/dbt-autofix) helper, which automatically addresses many of the changes needed to migrate to Fusion.*

 ---